airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes.md

    * Latest stable version
      1. Apply with `kubectl apply -k kube/overlays/stable`
 3. Wait for pods to be "Running" on `kubectl get pods | grep airbyte`
-4. Run `kubectl port-forward svc/airbyte-server-svc 8001:8001` in a new terminal window.
-   * This exposes `airbyte-server`, the Airbyte api server.
-   * If you redeploy `airbyte-server`, you will need to re-run this process.
-5. Run `kubectl port-forward svc/airbyte-webapp-svc 8000:80` in a new terminal window.
+4. Run `kubectl port-forward svc/airbyte-webapp-svc 8000:80` in a new terminal window.
-   * This exposes `airbyte-webapp`, the server for the static web app.
+   * This exposes the static website and the api.
    * These static assets will make calls to the Airbyte api server, which is why both services needed to be port forwarded.
    * If you redeploy `airbyte-webapp`, you will need to re-run this process.
-6. Go to [http://localhost:8000/](http://localhost:8000/) and use Airbyte!
+5. Go to [http://localhost:8000/](http://localhost:8000/) and use Airbyte!

 ## Current Limitations